Healthy Homes Assessment Highbury

 Highbury Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory throughout Highbury and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory for all Highbury and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove the compliance with each Healthy Homes Standards that apply or will apply to your rental home.
+• Property managers and landlords must keep records that demonstrate the conformance to any Healthy Homes Standard that apply or will be in force to their rental properties.

 From July 1st 2021

-• Private landlords and property managers should make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.
+• Private landlords and property managers should make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied tenancy.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes